tobydickenson/PushPullFeeder/README.md

 ## A new optional machine mount.
 Use with the lumenpnp has several design requirements that are quite different to Mark’s baseline design.

 - The lumenpnp head has a large Y offset between nozzles and camera which makes it impractical to use the camera with the PushPull feeder.
 Since we can’t use the camera to fine-tune the pick location, we benefit from the pick location being very stable and repeatable.
 The feeder is therefore mounted onto a 20mm extrusion directly underneath the pick location.
-This new 20mm extrusion is mounted to the left and right side rails using 2 angle brackets at each end for rigidity.
+This new 20mm extrusion is mounted to the machine side rails using 2 angle brackets at each end for rigidity.
 See photos below.
 - The feeder is mounted onto the extrusion using a 6mm M3 countersunk screw and t-nut, directly underneath the pick location.
 The screw is captive in the feeder once the inset is fitted, and the screw can be driven through a hole in the base of the inset so that it can be fitted and removed while tape is loaded on the feeder; you just need to cut off the empty tape end, and retract the tape a little to expose the hole.
 - There is a separate git repository for a [lumenpnp z gantry](https://github.com/tobydickenson/PushPullGantry) modification which includes the hook needed for pushing and pulling the feeder lever.